Moon-0xff/gnome-mpris-label/README.md

 ## To Do List
 - [X] Fix broken/messy label when artist or album field is empty
-- [ ] Discard player source if there is no metadata to read (fixes a bug with Chromium)
+- ~~Discard player source if there is no metadata to read (fixes a bug with Chromium)~~ No longer a bug
-- [ ] Change player source either by clicking the label or by a dropdown menu
+- [X] Change player source either by clicking the label or by a dropdown menu
 - [ ] Implement user accessible settings

 ## Contribution